Chapter 38:

 Kishin swallowed.
 ‘Sensei said… it helps people who work too hard.’

 They worked quietly and peacefully for a change.
-The children did their assignments orderly and was getting ready to present Youchan the herbs they collected.
+The children did their assignments orderly and got ready to present Youchan the herbs they collected.

 ‘Someone’s inside,’ Kojiro said under his breath.